pelmam/spring-aws-demo/Readme.md

 Its main purpose is to to demonstrate deployment to AWS!

-The app's endpoints are pretty simple, but some of them use network or file resources, which may fail depending on setup.
+The app's endpoints are pretty simple, but some of them use network or file resources, which might fail depending on setup.

 <br/>